 Surprisingly to many, the answer is false.
-“Online presence” simply means the different ways you represent your business on the Web.
+“Online presence” simply means the different ways you represent your business on the web.
 That’s right – there’s more than one way to create your company’s online identity besides a website.
 And they range from free to low cost options that require little to no technical expertise.

 But before you can employ any option, you’ll need to make an important decision first.
 The key to creating your own online presence is the domain name.
-Determining the right domain name that your current and prospective customers can trust is vital – learn more in our article How to Choose a Domain Name.
+Determining the right domain name that your current and prospective customers can trust is vital.
+Learn more in our article, How to Choose a Domain Name.

-Once you’ve chosen and registered your domain name, it can be leveraged in one of the three following ways.
+Once you’ve chosen and registered your domain name, it can be used in one of the three following ways.
 And these options are not inclusive to one another and can be set up in any order.
 That’s a great benefit of registering a domain name - it gives you the control to scale your web presence as you grow without the risk of losing customers.

-Setting your domain name to redirect to your social media business page, an e-commerce site, or an online directory listing.
+Setting your domain name to redirect to your social media business page, an e-commerce site or an online directory listing.